mortie23/fastapi-linear-model-demo/README.md

 ## R

 We will use Plumber.
-I am on a brilliant Chromebook at the moment which has a Debian distro on it.
-So I need this to get going:
+I am on a brilliant Chromebook now which has a Debian distro on it.
+So, I needed these api packages to get it working:

 ```bash
 sudo apt install libsodium-dev